loading

 — Dona M. Wong1

-Traps to avoid (if you are in a hurry)
+Avoid these traps (if in a hurry)

 2. Avoid replacing tables with charts.
 Charts are an addition, not a replacement.